9 Common Buyer Traps

 5. Inaccurate Survey

 As part of your offer to purchase, make sure you request an updated property survey which clearly marks your boundaries.
-If the survey is not current, you may find that there are structural changes that are not shown (e.g. additions to the house, a new swimming pool, a neighbour's new fence which is extending a boundary line, etc.).
+If the survey is not current, you may find there are structural changes not shown (e.g. additions to the house, a new swimming pool, a neighbour's new fence which is extending a boundary line, etc.).

 6. Contract Misses